breindy/fullstack-boilerplate/README.md

 ### :round_pushpin: Currently working on:
-- Setting up database with sequelize and Postgresql to validate sign up / login forms
+- Login Form Validation
+- Login with JWT Token, and Protected Routes, and Redirect

 ###  What's to Come: :soon:
-- [ ] Working documentation on how to run from scratch on a new project.
+**IN PROGRESS** Documentation on how to run from scratch on a new project.